SousaPedroso/compiler/README.md

 </p>

-None package was used for this project, but for execute it you must install this repository as a package due to the directories organization, running the following command on the root of this repository:
+None external package was used for this project, but for execute it you must install this repository as a package due to the directories organization, running the following command on the root of this repository:

 ```
 python -m pip install .